 Innovations and new technologies bring many benefits to runners as new products arise that make carrying water while running much more convenient and appealing.
 There are multiple options that are convenient for everyone whether you are a marathon runner, an adventure trail runner or simply just starting out.

-You have running belts equipped with water bottle holders, lightweight hydration backpacks and even a collection of hydration vests and packs such as the Salomon Unisex Skin Pro 10 Set.
+You have running belts equipped with water bottle holders, lightweight hydration backpacks and even a collection of hydration vests and packs.
 These options allow you convenient access to water throughout your run while also keeping your hands free so you can focus on your technique.

 Running with a Waist Belt